Repulsive Casimir force from a Majorana zero-mode: Introduction

 One reason why probes of Majorana zero-modes can be ambiguous is that they do not directly connect to a topological invariant.
 In a scattering formulation the topological invariant of a superconductor is the sign of the determinant of the reflection matrix \cite{Akh11}.
 A negative determinant identifies an unpaired Majorana zero-mode.
 Here we wish to show how the fermionic Casimir effect can provide such a probe.

 The electromagnetic Casimir effect \cite{Cas48,Plu86,Mos97} refers to the attractive force between two metal plates produced by the zero-point energy of photons.
-In the fermionic analogue \cite{Sun04} the photons are replaced by massless excitations with the same linear dispersion relation, as they appear in graphene or in topological insulators \cite{Zha08,Shy09,Lu21,Ish21,Bee24}.
+In the fermionic analogue \cite{Sun04} the photons are replaced by massless excitations with the same linear dispersion relation, as they appear in graphene or in topological insulators \cite{Zha08,Shy09,Woo16,Lu21,Ish21,Bee24}.
 Non-topological Majorana fermions (not the zero-modes) have been studied in the context of neutrino physics \cite{Oik10,Che10} --- the Casimir effect has been proposed as a way to distinguish Dirac fermions from Majorana fermions \cite{Cos20}.

 To investigate how the Casimir effect is modified by the presence of a topological Majorana zero-mode we consider the geometry of Fig.\ \ref{fig_gamma} (inset): A segment of length $L$ of the conducting edge of a quantum spin Hall insulator is gapped at one end by a superconductor (\textit{s}-wave gap $\Delta_0$).
 At the other end it is gapped by a magnetic scatterer, which could be the tip of a scanning probe.
-As pointed out by Fu and Kane \cite{Fu09}, this topologically nontrivial system hosts a Majorana zero-mode.
+As pointed out by Fu and Kane \cite{Fu09}, this topologically nontrivial system hosts a pair of Majorana zero-modes, one on each edge.
+The two edges are decoupled by the insulating bulk, the magnetic scatterer is only influenced by the Majorana zero-mode on the upper edge.

 The magnetic scatterer will experience a Casimir force, given by the derivative $F_{\rm C}=-d{\cal F}/dL$ of the free energy with respect to the separation $L$ to the superconductor.
 The force can be attractive, pointing towards the superconductor, or repulsive, pointing away from it.
 We will show that a repulsive Casimir force is a signature of topological superconductivity and the presence of a Majorana zero-mode.